course-details-portlet

 The course is reserved for students in the study programme 5 years Master in Industrial Design with specialization interaction design.
 The course is an elective course for students in 2 year Master in Industrial design in 3rd semester.
 Students in Master and Bachelor in Music Technology, Master of Science in Informatics within the programme option Interaction Design, Game and Learning Technology can be assigned access to the course in August (second admission).

-Prerequisites by study program: Industrial design presupposes IT2805 Web technologies and TPD4134 User Interface Design.
-Music Technology presupposes MUST2060 Sound for multimedia (master students prioritized).
-Informatics requires admission to the Interaction Design, Game and Learning technologies specialization.
+Prerequisites by study program: Industrial design presupposes TDT4102 Procedural and Object-Oriented Programming and TPD4134 User Interface Design or similar competence.
+Music Technology presupposes a prior course including Unity. (master students are given priority).
+Informatics requires admission to the Interaction Design, Game and Learning technologies (7098) master program.
 Registration deadline in student web is June 1st for all students.

 Course materials